 The product backlog can be represented in physical form using index cards or sticky notes, or it may be represented in electronic forms such as a text file, spreadsheet, or one of the many backlog management tools that exist.
 Electronic boards are the better option for a team that has remote members or collects a great deal of supplementary information about product backlog items.
 Physical boards offer the advantage of making the product backlog continuously visible and concrete during discussions around the product backlog.

 Also Known As

 The product backlog is often referred to as simply the backlog.
-This entry clarifies the term as product backlog to avoid confusion with sprint backlogs, which are a related, but different concept.
+This entry clarifies the term product backlog to avoid confusion with sprint backlogs, which are related, but a different concept.